wicadmin/LTE-Modem-Dashboard/README.md

 * Grafana - Dashboard for displaying the measurements

 Modem side:
-* Shell scripts from this project
+* Shell scripts from this project - Get data from modem and send to MQTT
+* jq - Json library
+* Mosquitto - Client library to publish to MQTT

 ![Imgur](https://i.imgur.com/nhg3e9d.jpg)